evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_50_e-tron/_index.md

 The maximum DC charging speed is 120kW.
 A full charge from 0 - 100% would take 46 minutes, while a more common scenario of 10-80% would take 27 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 81% resulting in an actual charge speed including time loss on 118kW.
 Each charge session would take 35 minutes and 15 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 26kWh/100km, 1000km will take 9 hours and 49 minutes to drive.
-This will requires three charge sessions charging from 15% to 80%.
+This trip will require three charge session(s) charging from 15% to 80%.
 The total time lost for charging will be 90 minutes.
 ### Onboard charger